-It is well known that approximately 19 million people in the United States suffer depression each year; that’s 1 in 5 Americans!
+It is well known that approximately 19 million people in the United States suffer depression each year; that is 1 in 5 Americans.
 Sadly, the majority are women.
-Did you know that women are twice as likely to develop clinical depression as men?
-As a matter of fact, one in four women is likely to have an episode of major depression at some point in her life.
+Women are twice as likely to develop clinical depression as men.
+Depression in women translates into one in four women having an episode of major depression at some point in her life.
 One third of women with depression live with this condition untreated.

-But what are the major causes and how do women react to treatment?
+What are the major causes and how do women react to treatment?
 What are the genetic, biological and psycho-social factors that might lead women into depression?
-From menopause and other hormonal fluctuations, to life altering experiences to mental health disorders, depression has many sources.
-It is important to understand the underlying cause in order to address the issue.
-Find out more in our convenient, easy-to-read infographic!